 halenastarrkays@gmail.com

-I would like to acknowledge that my home in Chicago resides on the traditional homelands of the Three Fire Peoples - the Ojibwe, Odawa and Bodewadmi.
+I would like to acknowledge that my home in Chicago and Michigan resides on the traditional homelands of the Three Fire Peoples - the Ojibwe, Odawa and Bodewadmi.
 The area was also a site of trade, gathering, and healing for more than a dozen other Native tribes.

 The state of Illinois is currently home to more than 75,000 tribal members and the Chicagoland area is currently home to one of the largest and most diverse urban Native communities in the U.S. Illinois is also the territory of Ho-Chunk, Miami, Inoka, Menominee, Sac, Fox, and their descendants.